Introduction

 What should I do if I encounter uneven spots on my hardwood floor after sanding?

-Yes, if you find uneven areas, you can use a finer grit sandpaper to blend those spots and achieve a smoother surface before finishing.
+If you notice uneven areas, using a finer grit sandpaper can help blend those spots for a smoother surface before finishing.

 How can I maintain my hardwood floors after sanding and finishing?

-Yes, if you want to preserve your newly finished floors, regularly clean them with a soft broom or vacuum and use a damp mop with a suitable hardwood floor cleaner.
+To keep your newly finished floors in great shape, regularly clean them with a soft broom or vacuum, and use a damp mop with a suitable hardwood floor cleaner.

 What are the signs that my hardwood floors need to be sanded again?

-Yes, if you notice scratches, dullness, or significant wear in high-traffic areas, it may be time to consider sanding your floors again to restore their appearance.
+If you see scratches, dullness, or noticeable wear in high-traffic areas, it might be time to think about sanding your floors again to refresh their look.

 How long should I wait before placing furniture back on the floor after finishing?

-No—wait at least 24 to 48 hours after finishing to allow the coating to cure properly before moving furniture back onto the floor.
+Wait at least 24 to 48 hours after finishing to let the coating cure properly before moving furniture back onto the floor.